Abdallh-Oudaa/Abdallh-Oudaa/README.md

 - 🌱 Constantly learning more about Flutter, Cubit, Firebase, Testing
 - 👯 I’m looking to collaborate on real mobile app projects
 - 💬 Ask me about anything related to Flutter, Clean Architecture, or APIs
-- 📫 How to reach me: abdallh@example.com
+- 📫 How to reach me:bnaoda18@gmail.com
 - ⚡️ Fun fact: I believe dark mode = extra 10x productivity 😎

 ---